stumct/grpcportal/README.md

 	log.Fatal(s.Serve())

 ## Starting a Secure server with TLS
-A Secure server will take the string representation of the `certificate` and the `key`
+A Secure server will take the string representation of the `certificate` and the `key`.
+If you need to generate certificates then a tool such as `cfssl` can be used https://github.com/cloudflare/cfssl

     testsvc := TestSvc{}